NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 After command line environment is setup, log in to your GCP account.
 We can now create a Dataproc cluster with configuration mentioned below.
 The configuration will allow users to run any of the [notebooks demo](../demo/GCP) on GCP.
 Alternatively, users can also start a 2*2T4 worker nodes.
-* [GPU Driver](https://github.com/GoogleCloudDataproc/initialization-actions/tree/master/gpu) and [RAPIDS Acclerator for Apache Spark](https://github.com/GoogleCloudDataproc/initialization-actions/tree/master/rapids) through initialization actions
+* [GPU Driver](https://github.com/GoogleCloudDataproc/initialization-actions/tree/master/gpu) and [RAPIDS Acclerator for Apache Spark](https://github.com/GoogleCloudDataproc/initialization-actions/tree/master/rapids) through initialization actions (currently the init action is only updated in US region public buckets as of 07/16/2020)
 * One 8-core master node and 5 32-core worker nodes
 * Four NVIDIA T4 to each worker nodes
 * [Local SSDs](https://cloud.google.com/dataproc/docs/concepts/compute/dataproc-local-ssds) is recommended to improve IO for Spark scratch places